María Galiana

 María Galiana Medina (born 31 May 1935) is a Spanish actress.
 She won the Goya Award for Best Supporting Actress for her portrayal of the mother in Alone.
-She owes much of her popularity to her performance as Herminia in Cuéntame.
+She owes much of her popularity to her performance as Herminia in Cuéntame cómo pasó.

 Biography

 Born in Seville on 31 May 1935, Galiana earned a licentiate degree in Philosophy and Letters and has worked as a high school teacher on history and art history in addition to her acting career.
 She made her film debut as an actress in Pasodoble (1988).
 Appearances in Malaventura, Belle Époque, Así en el cielo como en la tierra, Libertarias, and Yerma followed.